For development and demonstration purposes, it is necessary to run one author and one publish instance.

 To ensure the latest feature pack is installed, visit:

-When Adobe Analytics is configured for the community site, information on community activity is available that enhances the community member’s experience as well as provides feedback to administrators of the site.
+When Adobe Analytics is configured for the community site, information on community activity is available that enhances the community member’s experience and provides feedback to administrators of the site.

 Integration with Adobe Analytics is optional.